MobilityChoicesProject/mobility_choices_analyse/README.md

   * updateMongoSchemaScript.R
   * databaseconnector.R

-- Adapt URL to your Backend in "/helper/rest.R"
+- Adapt URL to your backend in "/helper/rest.R"